Investing term

 Where investors trade existing shares with each other.
 Cash flows between investors, not to the company.

-The secondary market is where investors trade existing securities among themselves — the everyday stock market.
-The cash flows between buyer and seller, not to the company that originally issued the shares.
-It's distinct from the primary market (IPOs), where the company itself raises money.
-When you buy a stock through your broker, you're almost always in the secondary market.
+The secondary market is where investors trade existing securities among themselves — the everyday stock market you use through a broker.
+The cash flows between buyer and seller, not to the company that originally issued the shares; ownership simply changes hands.

 For example